bcgov/housing-data-visualization-project/README.md

     See the License for the specific language governing permissions and limitations under the License.

+Where specified, data housed in this repository is is covered under the [Statistics Canada Open Licence Agreement](http://www.statcan.gc.ca/eng/reference/licence).

+Details about individual data files are specified in the R, RMD, and MD files that reference them.

 This repository is maintained by [BC Stats](bcstats.gov.bc.ca).
 Click [here](https://github.com/bcgov/BCStats) for a complete list of our repositories on GitHub.